-$Meets\ general\ academic\ requirement\ L\ (and\ W\ which\ applies\ to\ 348\ only).$
+Meets general academic requirement L (and W which applies to 348 only).

-350. Modern American Fiction
+349, 350.
+Modern American Fiction

 A study of representative fiction published in the United States between the World Wars.
-Meets general academic requirement L.
+Meets general academic requirement L (and W which applies to 350 only).